Rumyra/blog-rumyra/src/posts/2014-07-07-CSS-Grid-Layout-Module.md

 - grid
 - craft-code
 status: published
+layout: post.html
+image: null
+summary: "So I had a chance recently to play around with the CSS Grid Layout Module"
 ---

 So I had a chance recently to play around with the <a href="http://www.w3.org/TR/css-grid-1/">CSS Grid Layout Module</a>.
 It has up until recently only been supported by IE (I know, don't worry I felt a bit weird typing that).
 I personally don't have a very accessible way to develop in IE, so was pleased to discover it is now supported by Chrome if you enabled the 'Experimental Web Platform' flag.